joelbreton2/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-wan-configuration.md

           ha_interfaces:
             - <str>

-          # IP address pool used for WAN HA connectivity.
+          # Comma separated list of prefixes (IPv4 address/Mask) or ranges (IPv4_address-IPv4_address).
-          # IP is derived from the node ID.
+          # The IPv4 subnet used for direct WAN HA connectivity is derived from this pool based on the node ID of the first WAN router.
           # Not used for uplink interfaces.
           ha_ipv4_pool: <str>